 - Google Drive

-- Firefox Sync
+- Sync Your Browser

 With Google Drive, you can create and share word processing documents, spreadsheets, and presentations online, and collaborate with others on group projects.
 Students and teachers can create documents using these state-of-the-art tools, then communicate and collaborate with each other in real time right inside a web browser window.